Particle-hole asymmetric phases in doped twisted bilayer graphene: MINIMAL INTERACTING TIGHT-BINDING MODEL FOR MATBLG

 Rather than keep the full complexity of the matrix $X_{ab}^{\tau\tau'}$, we observed that the dominant effect at experimentally accessible densities arises from the $p_{\pm}$ orbitals (which constitute the flat bands in magic-angle TBG) interacting among themselves and with the other orbitals, as illustrated in Fig.~\ref{fig:sg_exchange}(a).
 In this study, we therefore dropped the matrix elements $X_{ab}^{\tau\tau'}$ whenever both indices $a$ and $b$ $\not\in \{1,2\}$.

 Furthermore, while the exchange interaction $X_{ab}^{\tau\tau'}$ depends on the valley indices (see Appendix~\ref{app: interaction} for details), the computed values shown in Fig.~\ref{fig:sg_exchange}(b) demonstrate that the exchange interaction between different valleys $X^{\tau\Bar{\tau}}_{ab}$, is significantly smaller in magnitude compared to that within the same valley $X^{\tau \tau}_{ab}$.
 For the sake of simplicity, we assumed $X^{\tau\Bar{\tau}}_{ab} = 0$.
-The largest exchange interaction is approximately $2.7$ meV, corresponding to $X^{\tau \tau}_{13}$ and $X^{\tau \tau}_{23}$, independent of $\tau$, that is, the exchange between the $p_\pm$ and $s$-orbital centered in the AA region of the same Moir\'e supercell.
-We noted that previous studies~\cite{Calder2020Interactions,2023arXiv230113024D} of this model did not consider exchange interactions due to its small magnitude compared with the on-site density-density interaction.
+The largest exchange interaction is approximately $2.7$~meV, corresponding to $X^{\tau \tau}_{13}$ and $X^{\tau \tau}_{23}$, independent of $\tau$, that is, the exchange between the $p_\pm$ and $s$-orbital centered in the AA region of the same moir\'e supercell.
+We note that previous studies~\cite{Calder2020Interactions,2023arXiv230113024D} of this model did not consider exchange interactions due to its small magnitude compared with the on-site density-density interaction.
 In contrast, in this study we found that exchange interactions have pronounced effects on the interacting model and should not be ignored.
+In the spirit of \cite{Calder2020Interactions,2023arXiv230113024D} and THF models \cite{song2022magic}, however, we do not consider pair hopping terms.

-\section{Numerical results}
+\section{NUMERICAL RESULTS}